Cm3lp8/QuickJniCache/README.md

 ## Example

-You need to register methods like this :
+First, you need to register methods like this :

 ```rust
 JavaMethodCache::init(&app, |builder| {